LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 you to reuse existing module code as objects.
 This has the advantage of requiring little if any code changes.
 There are, however, some limitations that you must be aware.
-These limitations are a consequence of the lack of standardization of Prolog module systems.
+These limitations are a consequence of the lack of standardization of Prolog module systems and consequent proliferation of proprietary extensions.

 .. _migration_compatibility: